-Additional training is provided for volunteers who opt-in for PSAR as it includes more interaction with NPS.
+Additional training is provided for volunteers who opt in for PSAR, as it includes more interaction with NPS.
 With a partner, volunteers can station themselves at the Mist Trail trailhead near the Happy Isles bus stop or (preferably) the pair can hike about 1 mile uphill to the JMT/Mist Trail junction and set up there.
-From this location, volunteers are available to answer questions and provide a safety message for hikers going to Vernal or Nevada Falls, Half Dome, or up the John Muir Trail.
+From this location, volunteers are available to answer questions and provide a safety message for hikers going to Vernal or Nevada falls, Half Dome, or up the John Muir Trail.
 NPS radios are provided along with a sample emergency call script.

-Tuolumne Meadows: Visitor questions are answered at a booth outside the Tuolumne Visitor Center and at Olmsted Point -which also provides a telescope to view people on the Half Dome cables miles away.
+Tuolumne Meadows: Visitor questions are answered at a booth outside the Tuolumne Visitor Center and at Olmsted Point, which also provides a telescope to view people on the Half Dome cables miles away.
 Volunteers also serve as docents at Parsons Lodge and assist with cultural events that take place there during the summer cultural series.
-2022 and 2023 booth locations will vary depending on NPS need, construction schedules, and accessibility.

-Wawona: Volunteers staff an information booth at the Welcome Plaza (which is the second busiest contact station in the park with 600-1000 contacts per day) and do roving visitor contacts up in the Mariposa Grove among the giant sequoias.
+Wawona: Volunteers staff an information booth at the Welcome Plaza (which is the second busiest contact station in the park with 600 to 1000 contacts per day) and do roving visitor contacts up in the Mariposa Grove among the giant sequoias.